Best Crypto Portfolio Tracker 2026: A Criteria Framework, Not a Ranking

 - Pick the tool genuinely built for that job within its stated scope.

-- Check coverage (on-chain only vs +CEX) against your need.
+- Check coverage (on-chain only vs on-chain and CEX) against your need.

 - Decide hosted vs self-hosted on the privacy/convenience priority.

-- Add a tax-and-accounting layer for the reportable result — different axis.
+- Add a tax-and-accounting layer for the reportable result; it is a different axis.

-- Ignore feature-count headlines; confirm scope and current behaviour.
+- Ignore feature-count headlines, and confirm scope and current behaviour.

 How vendor tools compare

-Zerion, Zapper, DeBank, and Rotki each lead at a different job (all-in-one, DeFi discovery, on-chain overview, self-hosted privacy); Koinly/CoinTracker lean tax.
-The honest framework: choose by job and the criterion you cannot compromise, and add a tax-and-accounting layer for the reportable result.
+Zerion, Zapper, DeBank, and Rotki each lead at a different job (all-in-one, DeFi discovery, on-chain overview, self-hosted privacy); Koinly and CoinTracker lean tax.
+The honest framework is to choose by job and the criterion you cannot compromise, then add a tax-and-accounting layer for the reportable result.

-Wag3s Folio and Wag3s Ledger are the tax-and-accounting axis — jurisdiction-correct individual tax and company books/FEC — designed to sit alongside whichever tracker wins your job criterion, read-only and complementary.
+Wag3s Folio and Wag3s Ledger are the tax-and-accounting axis, covering jurisdiction-correct individual tax and company books/FEC.
+They are designed to sit alongside whichever tracker wins your job criterion, read-only and complementary.
 See the Folio and Ledger pages.

 Further reading